 Also, Deuteronomy 14:21 says, " … you shall not seethe a kid in his mother's milk."
 This commandment was given, not at all as a prohibition against eating dairy products with meat, but in regards to considering the emotional needs of animals.
 It is hard for a mother goat to lose her baby.
 She misses it, but her master had need for the meat.
 It would be cruel, however, to boil that goat in its own mother's milk.
 Rather, one should trade milk with a neighbour for that purpose.

 The mother goat might be unaware that her kid was cooked in her milk, but everything that is done in the physical realm has repercussions in the spiritual realm, which feeds back into the physical realm.
 The verse is aimed at training people to develop sensitivity towards animals' emotional needs rather than supposing that one can do with animals entirely as one pleases, without having to answer to the Creator.

 This verse is also aimed at people developing more sensitivity towards other people.
-If we should be considerate of animals, then how much more should we be sensitive towards human beings?
+If we should be considerate of animals, then how much more should we be sensitive and considerate towards human beings?
 I worked in a place where a lot of the employees felt they were overworked and underpaid.
 If they felt that way, they could have gotten jobs someplace else.
 When the bosses were not around, various employees gathered to eat doughnuts, gripe about their pay, and make derogatory comments about the employers.
 If people are going to complain about their job, they should do it on their own time, not on the boss's dime.